scottyjhuang/demand_forecasting/README.md

 The unexpected demand put immense pressure on inventory levels, creating the risk of stockouts and unfulfilled orders that could tarnish the company's reputation.
 The challenge was clear: GreenMart needed an immediate, data-driven solution to **forecast demand, replenish inventory, and ensure seamless order fulfillment** during this critical period.

 # Objective
-This project delves into how advanced forecasting techniques, safety stock calculations, and inventory optimization strategies can transform chaotic scenarios into well-managed supply chain operations, even under extreme pressure.
+This project delves into how advanced forecasting techniques can fit the historical data and perform an accurate forecasting.

 # Data Source
 The data is from Statso [Here is the link]([https://github.com/your-repo-link](https://statso.io/inventory-optimization-case-study/))